flyntwp/flynt/docs/getting-started/dynamic-component.md

 </div>

 ## 3.1 Adding ACF Fields
 Advanced Custom Fields (ACF) is a Wordpress plugin to make adding custom meta fields easy and intuitive, with a straight-forward API and seamless integration into the back-end of Wordpress.
-With Flynt, we use ACF to add user-editable fields on a component level.
+With Flynt, we use ACF to add user-editable fields at the component level.

 To get started, we will add a single ACF text field to the `PostSlider` component.

-Create `Components/PostSlider/fields.json` and add the code below to it:
+Create `Components/PostSlider/fields.json` and add the code below:

 ```json
 {